serve

 Settings

-- Cloud configuration – set the cloud URL and API key, test connectivity, register the agent
+- Cloud configuration (Settings → Cloud) – set the cloud URL, sign in and out, and (under Advanced) set an API key or register the agent

-- Organization – view org details (name, slug, plan) and member list
+- Organization (Settings → Organization) – view org details (name, slug, plan)

-- API keys – create and delete API keys with secure display of newly created keys
+- API keys (Settings → Organization) – create and delete API keys with secure display of newly created keys

-- Registered agents – view and manage agent registrations
+- Registered agents (Settings → Organization) – view and manage agent registrations

-- SSO status – view OIDC/Okta SSO configuration status for your organization
+- SSO status (Settings → Organization) – view OIDC/Okta SSO configuration status for your organization

 Examples